Smokem01/NDVI-Plant-Health-Monitoring/README.md

 - Process the image for NDVI analysis
 - Generate health analysis and visualization
 - Save results in the 'results' directory
-- Displays latest analysis results in `Latest Result` tab
+- Displays latest analysis results in `Latest Results` tab

 ## File Structure